Aromatherapy School - Field of Lavender to make Lavender Essential Oils

 Generally Low

-However, an illustration will show some of the basics: Below are two chromatographs (with reports) - one is for Lavender Provence and one is for Lavender Dalmatian.
+However, an illustration will show some of the basics: Below are two GC-MS reports - one is for Lavender Provence and one is for Lavender Dalmatian.
 I prefer the Lavender Provence.

 Both the Provence and Dalmatian Lavenders are high in Linalool - a terpenoid alcohol that is low in toxicity and has good antiviral and antibacterial properties.
 Both are also low in camphor, which is a ketone and therefore a strong irritant.
 However even a quick glance at the charts shows that the Lavender from Provence is MUCH higher in Linalyl Acetate, an ester which is very low in toxicity and is highly valued for it's therapeutic effects.
 It is Linalyl Acetate which gives Lavender its' famous calming properties.
 Therefore, while either of these lavenders will have good antiviral and antibacterial properties, the Lavender Provence has outstanding calming and antispasmodic properties whereas the Lavender Dalmatian will have a less calming effect.

-The Lavender Provence used by SomaTherapy Essential Oils costs the company, Dreaming Earth Botanicals, considerably more than the Lavender Dalmatian but we feel that the very superior quality of the Lavender Provence is worth the extra cost even though profits might well be higher if Dreaming Earth sold the cheaper oil.
+The Lavender Provence used by Artisan Aromatics costs the company considerably more than the Lavender Dalmatian but we feel that the very superior quality of the Lavender Provence is worth the extra cost.

 Lavender Provence (organic)